htrajan/ht-drawsteel/Bestiary/Wode Elf Penteulu.md

 **End Effect**

 At the end of their turn, the penteulu can take 5 damage to end one save ends effect affecting them.
-This damage can’t be reduced in any way.
+This damage can't be reduced in any way.

-**Hunter’s Glamor**
+**Hunter's Glamor**

 The penteulu immediately [[Hide|hides]] at the end of their turn, even if they are observed.